-Asking 5 Big Questions Can Raise the Value of Experience
+Asking 5 Big Questions Can Raise the Value of Your Personal Experience

-Sometimes they call learning by Experience (or experiential learning) “The School of Hard Knocks.”
+Sometimes they call learning by experience “The School of Hard Knocks.”

 Knowledge is a possession.
 With any possession, it’s best to appreciate its worth.